Lajahom123/devops-basics/docs/operations/cost-management.md

 - App Service plan;
 - Linux Web App;
 - Azure Container Registry;
+- Container Apps Environment and migration job executions;
+- Log Analytics ingestion and retention;
+- Application Insights telemetry;
+- private endpoint;
 - Key Vault operations and stored secrets;
 - temporary admin VMs or jump hosts.

 The largest recurring costs are normally PostgreSQL compute and the App Service plan.
+Log ingestion can also become meaningful if diagnostics are noisy.

 ## PostgreSQL stop and start